Rostlab/nalaf/README.md

 ## abstract
 Research and development in the biomedical domain is constantly growing.
 Millions of documents have been already published on various platforms including PubMed.
+But do people use the curated literature efficiently?
+Looking at just a few papers that describe a particular protein can limit the understanding of occuring protein mutations.
+Through automating the process of identifying relevant protein mutations, research can be increased significantly.
+> Nowadays, researchers do not just look at a few papers, but try to find a consent of hundreds or thousands of papers concerning the disabled function of one or multiple proteins.
+This can only be done if automated.

-The development of literature information extraction has already been done to a certain degree: protein, mutation, gene names and similar following naming conventions can be easily parsed.
-Though in many cases the ambiguity of .
-The difficulty lies within the naming or description of protein names that are consisting of multiple words, are based on the natural language and, thus are not easily being parsed.
+The development of literature information extraction has already progressed to a certain degree: protein, mutation, gene names and similar following naming conventions can be parsed at a sufficient rate, though there are still cases of ambiguity.
+The current problematic is, that TODO.......
+The difficulty lies within the description of entities that are consisting of multiple words and are defined through context and, thus can not be easily parsed.

-On top of that, there are (almost?) no semi-supervised machine learning methods, that improve over time with more data.
-In this thesis, I am aiming to create a NER CRF machine learning method, that is semi-supervised and targets natural language mentions of protein mutation names and descriptions to extract those entities. (best case: self-improving machine that feeds on pubmed abstracts/articles)
+On top of that, there are no semi-supervised machine learning methods, that recognize named entities of natural language mutation mentions.
+In this thesis, I am aiming to create a named entity recognition conditional random field machine learning method, that is semi-supervised and targets natural language mentions of mutation names and descriptions to extract those entities.
+> semi-supervised means:
+> - combination of annotated data-points und novel data-points
+> - confident (above a threshold) enough classified data-points are automatically defined as true (and used in further training?)
+> - not-confident enough data-points can be manually declared true or false and incorporated in the training

-Therefore a pipeline is developed, that aims to extract relevant protein mutations for genetic diseases, that can be used in drug-targeted pharma (is that the right way to say?) development.
+Therefore a pipeline is developed, that aims to extract relevant protein mutations for genetic diseases, that can be used in drug-targeted pharmadevelopment.

 ## documentation CRF